latolukasz/beeorm-doc/docs/guide/datapools.md

 ::: tip
 Setting correct`limit_connections` value is very important.
 You should try to find a right balance.
-Setting low value will protect you MySQL server from too many connections that slows down server and even can block new connections.
-But at the same time too low value will slow down your application because some goroutines need to wait for another connections to be returned to pool after query execution.
+Low value protects your MySQL server from too many connections which may slow down MySQL server.
+At the same time too low value will slow down your application because some goroutines need to wait for another connections to be returned to pool after query execution.
 :::

 By default all tables use character set `utf8mb4`.
-You can change that with `SetDefaultEncoding` method:
+You can change it with `SetDefaultEncoding` method:

 <code-group>
 <code-block title="in go">